-Understanding Memory Allocation and Object Lifetime Data Values in Profiling Tools
+Understanding Memory Allocation and Object Lifetime Data Values

 The .NET memory allocation profiling method of Visual Studio Profiling Tools collects information about the size and number of objects that were created in an allocation or destroyed in a garbage collection and additional information about the function call stack when the event occurred.
 A call stack is a dynamic structure that stores information about the functions that are executing on the processor.